The Ultimate Nassau Cruise Guide: Everything You Need to Know

 • Bahamians drive on the left-hand side of the road.
 It’s important to remember this and watch for cars when crossing the street.

 • Be aware of your surroundings and stay alert for your safety while walking in Nassau and Paradise Island, particularly at night.
-Like everywhere else in the world, it’s important to keep valuables hidden and keep an eye on possessions while at the beach or elsewhere.
+Like everywhere else, it’s important to keep valuables hidden and keep an eye on possessions while at the beach or elsewhere.
 Marijuana is illegal here, so beware of individuals on the street offering to hook you up with a “smoke.”

-• It’s wise to only use officially licensed taxis when visiting Nassau and Paradise Island.
-Taxis are not metered, so make sure to discuss the price for your trip before getting into the cab.
+• When visiting Nassau and Paradise Island, only using officially licensed taxis is wise.
+Taxis are not metered, so make sure to discuss the price of your trip before getting into the cab.

 • Inexpensive local buses, called “jitneys,” operate in Nassau and New Providence Island.
 They can be a good option for affordable transportation.

-• Think twice about renting scooters in Nassau and Paradise Island.
-Traffic can be difficult to negotiate and numerous accidents involving vacationers have resulted.
+• Thinking twice about renting scooters in Nassau and Paradise Island would be best.
+Traffic can be challenging to negotiate, and numerous accidents involving vacationers have resulted.
 Taxis and local buses are safer choices.

 • If you’re shopping in Nassau, particularly at the Straw Market or even for tours from local vendors, make sure to negotiate.

-• Bottled water and snacks can be very expensive at resorts such as Atlantis and Baha Mar properties.
+• Bottled water and snacks can be costly at resorts such as Atlantis and Baha Mar.
 Grocery stores are a much better bet for lower prices.

 READ NEXT: 25 First-Time Cruise Tips